-Chemotherapy and Psoriasis
+Chemotherapy and psoriasis

 We tend to think of chemotherapy specifically as a treatment for cancer.
 More than 100 unique chemotherapy drugs are available to fight various types of cancer.
 Depending on the particular drug, the medication may slow the cancer’s growth or act to destroy cancer cells.

 Methotrexate is usually well-tolerated, but there are some precautions.
 It’s not recommended for people with liver or kidney problems.
-You should also avoid this drug if you have anemia or if you’re pregnant or nursing.
+You should also avoid this drug if you have anemia or if you’re pregnant or breastfeeding.

 Long-term potential skin problems can include: